Checkmarx/kics/docs/queries/terraform-queries.md

 This page contains all queries from Terraform.

 ### AWS
-Bellow are listed queries related with Terraform AWS:
+Below are listed queries related with Terraform AWS: